logicalhacking/ExtensionCrawler/README.md

 * `crx-tool`: A tool for analyzing and extracting `*.crx` files (i.e., Chrome extensions).
 Calling `crx-tool.py <extension>.crx` will check the integrity of the extension.
+* `create_db`: A tool for creating/initialiZing the database files
+  from already existing extension archives.

 All utilities are written in Python 3.x.
 The following non-standard modules might be required: